Is Autism Truly a Medical Condition?

 Genetic Causes of ASD

 Research into the causes of ASD has revealed that genetics play a role in the condition.
 Specific genetic causes have been identified in only 10% to 20% of cases Cleveland Clinic.
-Nevertheless, ASD is hereditary, and when one child is diagnosed with ASD, the subsequent child has a 20% greater risk of developing autism than normal.
+Nevertheless, ASD is hereditary, and when one child is diagnosed with ASD, the next child has a 20% greater risk of developing autism than normal.

 Further research into ASD genetics has identified a number of genes that increase the risk of ASD, including those associated with fragile X syndrome, Rett syndrome, and tuberous sclerosis.
 Genetic contributors to ASD can now be detected in up to 25% of cases NCBI).